ShalamarII/Brains/GURPSGeneration/Shops/Shop Traits.md

     damage: N/A
     recoil: N/A
     STreq: N/A
+    notes: Supports 300 lbs.

-- 12:
+  - 8:
-    name: Leather Leggings
+    name: Rope, 3/8", 10 yards
-    cost: 40
+    cost: 5
-    weight: 2 lb
+    weight: 1.5 lb
     reach: N/A
     RoF: N/A
     bulk: N/A
     damage: N/A
     recoil: N/A
     STreq: N/A
+    notes: Supports 300 lbs.

-- 13:
+  - 9:
-    name: Leather Jacket
+    name: Personal Basics
-    cost: 50
+    cost: 5
-    weight: 4 lb
+    weight: 1 lb
     reach: N/A
     RoF: N/A
     bulk: N/A
     damage: N/A
     recoil: N/A
     STreq: N/A
+    notes: "Minimum gear for camping: -2 to any Survival roll without it."

-- 14:
+  - 10:
-    name: Spurs
+    name: Large Net
-    cost: 20
+    cost: 40
-    weight: 0 lb
+    weight: 20 lb
-    reach: N/A
+    reach: T
-    RoF: N/A
+    RoF: 1
-    bulk: N/A
+    bulk: -6
-    damage: N/A
+    damage: see B411
-    recoil: N/A
+    recoil: 0
-    STreq: N/A
+    STreq: 11

-- 15:
+  - 11:
     name: Lanyard, Leather
     cost: 1
     weight: 0 lb